BLSQ/openhexa-sdk-python/README.md

 source venv/bin/activate
 ```

-You can then install the OpenHexa SDK:
+You can then install the OpenHEXA SDK:

 ```shell
 pip install --upgrade openhexa.sdk
 ```

+💡New OpenHEXA SDK versions are released on a regular basis.
+Don't forget to update your local installations with
+`pip install --upgrade` from times to times!

 Now that the SDK is installed withing your virtual environmentYou can now use the `openhexa` CLI utility to create
 a new pipeline: